-- You have also an option to rename the earlier drafts, to make it easy to find and track version control which draft you’re looking at the moment.
+- You have also an option to rename the drafts version that you have made earlier, to make it quite easy to find and track version control which version of draft you’re actually looking at this moment of time.

 Click on the three vertical dots by hovering over to the right of your different versions of the docs.
 You will have two options.
 You can optionally name any version of a document and also create a copy.

 Naming is not a necessary one but can be a handy way to keep track of all the changes and change version control.
 Creating a copy will make a brand new document in Google Docs based on whatever iteration of the current document you specify.